Philipgreatness/clarity-spark-mint/README.md

 - Community voting on NFT evolution
 - NFT transfers and ownership management
 - Metadata storage and updates
-- Token staking and rewards
+- Enhanced staking with cooldown period
+- Governance system for protocol changes